-We all want to stay warm through the winter months, but when the bills come in, and we see how much is being in spent, it can make your blood run cold.
+We all want to stay warm through the winter months and we want to do our best practices, but when the bills come in, and we see how much is being spent, it can make your blood run cold.

 Winter is a tricky time for budgeting; there is no use freezing yourself to save on the energy bills, anything you save there you may end up paying back in sick leave.
 It’s all about balancing your usage intelligently.

 Here are a few areas to look at to keep you warm and in the black this winter.

 If the clothes dryer is part of the soundtrack of winter in your house, invest $30 to purchase a clothes hanging frame on wheels from Kmart and a set of clothes hangers.

 Instead of depositing the washing into the dryer, put it on clothes hangers on the frame.

 You’ll drastically reduce your power costs, reduce time spent at the ironing board and be kinder to the environment all at the same time.

 If you’re struggling with the cold this winter don’t freeze yourself to save money.
 There is a lot that can be done to keep the household warm during the day without having to spend a cent.